chouakifares/WebForm-OpenFest20/README.md

 # Open Fest 2020 Registration Form
-This is a web-app created using Python, Django.
-Includes a registration form.
-To be used with the OpenFest 2020 communication campaign.
 This is a Web-Form created in ordert to allow Algerian students to register for the second edition of Open Fest ([Hacktoberfest](https://hacktoberfest.digitalocean.com/) | by [OpenMindsClub](https://openmindsclub.net/))

 ## Table of Content
 * [Technologies](#Technologies)